 The cost of earning an associate degree in preparation for a biomedical technician career depends on your choice of college.
 Attending a community college is typically less expensive than attending a 4-year university.

 To earn an ICC/AAMI certification, you must have worked a minimum of two years in your profession.
-As of July 2014, the application fee is $300 for AAMI members and $375 for non-members.
+The approximate application fee is around $300 for AAMI members and $375 for non-members.
 A full individual membership is $230 per year.

 Your Earning Potential as a Biomedical Technician

 According to the U.S. Bureau of Labor Statistics, biomedical technicians earn between $26,550 and $72,080 per year.
 Those working in metropolitan centers tend to earn more.
-The average income in the profession was $48,870 in 2012.
+The average income in the profession was $48,870.

 The Outlook for The Biomedical Technical Profession